rescued-animals-platform/adoption-service/README.md

 _**(Always, before running the api tests)**_

 - Deploy the application and all it's dependencies in a docker container with `make deploy` or run the application from your IDE.
-- If running from the IDE, remember to set up the VM option `-Dspring.profiles.active=local` and make sure dependencies are running: `make deploy.dependencies-only`.
+- If running from the IDE, remember to set up the VM option `-Dspring.profiles.active=local` and make sure dependencies are running: `make deploy-dependencies-only`.

 ## Useful commands

-1. Run unit test with:

-        make test.unit

-2. Run pitest (mutation testing) with:

-        make pitest

-3. Check code style with SonarLint.

-3. Run integration tests with:

-        make test.integration

-4. Run api tests with:

-        make test.api

-5. Run all tests (unit, integration, and api) with:

-        make test.all

-6. Deploy only the application dependencies (useful when running integration/api tests from the IDE) with:

-        make deploy.dependencies-only

-7. Local deployment of the adoption service (useful when running api tests from the IDE and for manual local testing):

-        make deploy

-   Un-deploy all containers with `make clean`

-Check the **Makefile** file to discover more tasks.
-Or simply execute `make` to see usage documentation.
+Execute `make` to get the list and documentation of the make targets available for this project

 # Postman collection with sample requests